-Additionally, the exposure estimates themselves "are based on acoustic and impact models that are, by their nature, conservative and complex."
+The estimates of "exposures" that are used in the Application as surrogates for estimated takes "are based on acoustic and impact models that are, by their nature, conservative and complex."
 DPEIS at 1-19.
 Indeed, "[e]ach of the inputs into the models is purposely developed to be conservative, and this conservativeness accumulates throughout the analysis."
 Id. (emphasis added).
 As a result, the exposure estimates are "higher than BOEM expects would actually occur in a real world environment."
 Id.; id. at 1-20 ("This estimate does not reflect an actual expectation that marine mammals will be injured or disturbed.
 It is an overly conservative estimate.").
-BOEM further admits that using the exposure models as a basis for the effects analysis "requires accepting a worst-case scenario, which ultimately overestimates the numbers of 'take' under the [Marine Mammal Protection Act ("MMPA")] by equating those numbers with the exposures identified in the modeling rather than real world conditions."
-Id. (emphasis added).
+BOEM has further admitted that using this methodology "requires accepting a worst-case scenario, which ultimately overestimates the numbers of 'take' under the MMPA by equating those numbers with the exposures identified in the modeling rather than real world conditions."
+Id. (emphasis added).12